That-Llama/That-Llama/README.md

 I like turning ideas into working hardware.
 I design, wire, and print, and I write just enough code to make things move.
 Most of my builds sit where mechanics, electronics, and quick scripts meet.

-* 🔭 Current focus: **Harmony** — a local, always‑on room assistant that listens, plans, and acts.
+* 🔭 Current focus: **Harmony**: a local, always‑on room assistant that listens, plans, and acts.
 It runs on my server/NAS and a Raspberry Pi, controls devices like a screen, lock, and lights, and pushes info to a room HUD.
 No cloud brain.
 * 🎯 Interests: mechatronics, rapid prototyping, embedded basics, room automation
-* 🧰 Workspace: soldering iron, 3D printer, multimeter, DC supply 32V 5A, server box, and the usual bench tools
+* 🧰 Workspace: soldering iron, 3D printer, multimeter, DC supply, personal server, and the usual bench tools

 ## Tech I use